cafeasp/n8n-shopify-graphql/README.md

 - **Get Product by SKU**: Retrieve a product by its variant SKU
 - **Get Products**: Retrieve a list of products from your store (with status filtering and pagination support)
 - **Get Orders**: Retrieve a list of orders from your store (with pagination support)
+- **Update Inventory**: Update inventory quantities for multiple items in a single API call (max 250 items)

 ## Credentials